-For grants awarded under this topic as a result of proposals submitted for the final deadline of 14 October 2020, the costs will be declared based on lump sums of a fixed total amount of EUR 0.1 million per grant, as authorised by decision of the authorizing officer responsible.
+FETOPEN-03-2018- For grants awarded under this topic as a result of proposals 2019-2020 submitted as of 9 October 2019, the costs will be declared based on lump sums of a fixed total amount of EUR 0.1 million per grant, as authorised by decision of the authorizing officer responsible.
 Details of the lump sum funding pilot scheme are published on the Funding & Tenders Portal together with the specific Model Grant Agreement for Lump Sums applicable.

-FETOPEN-01-2018- 2019-2020

-Members of consortium are required to conclude a consortium agreement, in principle prior to the signature of the grant agreement.
+FETOPEN-01-2018- Members of consortium are required to conclude a consortium 2019-2020 agreement, in principle prior to the signature of the grant agreement.